GARP improvements and further implemenation

 --standardize IO file format

-#3 Updated by Chad Berkley about 15 years ago
+#3 Updated by Chad Berkley over 15 years ago

 This is a list of the actors that need to be implemented to complete the

 preprocessing of the GARP pipeline.
 These are actors that would be needed to

 take a raw DiGIR query and get it into the form needed to submit to the current

 --DiGIRQuery: actor to query DiGIR for a set of species.
 This should probably